Google Local 3 Pack

 What People are Saying About the New Google Local 3 Pack

 Several users, including Hawkins herself, mentioned how hard it was to get into the Google local 3 pack.
-We used to have a little leeway with 7 ads, which was still tough considering the thousands of businesses competing for the top spots.
-Now, getting into the local pack at all could be a financial strain on businesses that have had success with organic but haven’t focused much on PPC.
+We used to have a little leeway with seven ads, which was still tough considering the thousands of businesses competing for the top spots.
+Now, getting into the local pack at all could be a financial strain on companies that have had success with organic but haven’t focused much on PPC.

 Then again, if you’re only relying on organic for traffic, maybe it’s time to put some resources toward paid search.
 After all, research has shown that both organic and paid search complement each other to great success.

 When Can You Expect the Local 3 Pack?

 The local pack of 1 ad, 2 organic listings is currently in testing.
 This means we might see something slightly different once Google rolls it out.
 We could even see more ads.
 Hawkins asked at the presentation whether there were going to be ads on top of the search listings in addition to the advertisement in the local pack; Google told her “they’re testing both, but most likely it won’t be 5 ads in a row (4 ads + 3pack).”